Ted Stevens International Airport

 These parts of the CFR provide the regulatory framework for managing aircraft noise in the United States, balancing the operational needs of the aviation industry with the noise exposure on communities surrounding airports.

-Who makes flight decisions at ANC, and can aircraft be restricted as an outcome of the Study process?
+Who makes flight decisions at ANC, and can aircraft be restricted as an outcome of the Part 150 Study process?

-Aircraft Operation measures such as departure thrust cutback (departure climb profile) and potential modifications to flight procedures.
+- Aircraft Operation measures such as departure thrust cutback (measures such as departure thrust reduction) and potential modifications to flight procedures (location and/or altitudes of arrival/departure procedures).

-Airport Facility measures such as a new runway in a different orientation, runway extensions, high-speed exit taxiways, ground run-up enclosures, and noise barriers.
+- Airport Facility measures such as a new runway in a different orientation, runway extensions, high-speed exit taxiways, Ground Run-Up Enclosures (GRE) (a three-sided structure designed to reduce noise during aircraft engine maintenance run-ups), and noise barriers.

 - Corrective Land Use measures like acquisition of land or interest therein and sound insulation.